-Pink Jean Mint Green, a synthpop album featuring a collaboration with acclaimed author Neil Gaiman, is set for release on June 24, 2016.
+Pink Jean Mint Green, a synthpop album featuring a collaboration with acclaimed author Neil Gaiman, was released in 2016.

 He writes original music for notable film and theater projects, and his music appears in a wide variety of national and international film and television productions ranging from reality TV to a Clio Award-winning spot for cancer awareness.

 Performance highlights include The Kennedy Center for the Performing Arts (Washington, D.C.), the Exit Festival (Serbia), TED, Bard College, Joe's Pub, Gracie Mansion, Bargemusic and the Wordless Music Series at Le Poisson Rouge, New York.
 He was also the subject of an extensive profile in the New York Times entitled "Quarter Pounder With Keys" for his weekly Sunday solo piano performances at McDonald's in downtown Manhattan.

 Shapiro is a graduate of the Oberlin Conservatory of Music.
 Raised in Larchmont, NY, he lives in Williamsburg, Brooklyn with his wife and son.